cptntotoro/java-shareit/README.md

 ## About

-The application consists of three microservices: Gateway for request validation, Server for business logic and a database. <br> Each microservice runs in its own Docker container.
+The application consists of three microservices: Gateway for request validation, Server for business logic and a database.
+Each microservice runs in its own Docker container.

 ### Key features:
 - User management